kartiksirigeri/json-data-processor/README.md

 JSON data processor was an attempt tried over weekend to understand the challenges of transforming json data with ease.
 This is not a production ready library, but it surely does bare minimum.

-The idea is to in-memory database H2 and apply the data transformation using external xmls.
+The idea is to use in-memory database H2 and apply the data transformation using external xmls.

 The way it's achieved is as following.
 When the DataProcessorEngine starts, it reads all xmls from location specified.